-Oregon and Washington, like all states, each have unique teacher licensure requirements, and transferring between these states requires teachers to go through the process of reestablishing licensure in a new state.
-Although initial licenses are not directly transferable, states generally recognize qualifications earned out-of-state (i.e., teacher-training programs and some licensure exams).
-For teachers holding certain continuing licenses, Oregon and Washington have offered a degree of reciprocity since 2003.
-Specifically, Oregon recognizes Washington's Professional Certificate as being equivalent to its Continuing Teaching License (CTL), and Washington recognizes the CTL as being equivalent to its Professional Certificate.
-Although this reciprocity may appear to make transitions between Oregon and Washington easy, keeping in mind that many teachers in these states do not currently hold either license is important.
+Oregon and Washington, like all states, each have unique teacher licensure requirements, and transferring between these states requires teachers to go through the process of re-establishing licensure in a new state.
+While initial licenses are not directly transferable, states generally recognize qualifications earned out-of-state (i.e., teacher-training programs and some licensure exams).
+For teachers holding certain continuing licenses, Oregon and Washington do offer a degree of reciprocity.
+Specifically, Oregon recognizes Washington's

+Professional Certificate as being equivalent to its Continuing Teaching License (CTL), and Washington recognizes the CTL as being equivalent to its Professional Certificate.
+While this reciprocity may appear to make transitions between Oregon and Washington easy, it is important to keep in mind that many teachers in these states do not currently hold either license.
 The CTL was only established in 1999 and was made optional in 2005, and the Professional Certificate was established in 2000.
-Furthermore, the CTL requires at least 5 years of professional experience, and Washington's initial license is valid during a teacher's first 4.5 years of experience.
+Furthermore, the CTL requires at least five years of professional experience, and Washington's initial license is valid during a teacher's first four and a half years of experience.3

 An additional impediment to reciprocity facilitating cross-state mobility is that information about the reciprocity agreements between Oregon and Washington are not readily accessible.
 For instance, on Washington's teacher certification website, clicking the "reciprocity" link opens a webpage with the following statement: "Certificates or licenses from another state or jurisdiction do not cover employment in Washington."
-Only by reviewing the requirements for professional certification and finding the proper link can one learn that the CTL is accepted in lieu of the Professional Certificate.
-The information provided by Oregon is similarly opaque.
+4 It is only by reviewing the requirements for professional certification and finding the proper link that one learns the CTL is accepted in lieu of the Professional Certificate.
+The information provided by Oregon is similarly opaque.5